 The Medicaid program is a jointly-funded federal and state program providing coverage for low-income persons.
 In addition to federally-mandated basic services, the services offered and reimbursement methods vary from state to state.
 In many states, Medicaid reimbursement is patterned after the Medicare program; however, an increasing number of states have established or are establishing payment methodologies intended to provide healthcare services to Medicaid patients through managed care arrangements.
-In fiscal 2012, approximately 1.1% of the revenues of HMCA-IMPERIAL's clients were attributable to Medicaid.
+In fiscal 2013, approximately 0.5% of the revenues of HMCA's clients were attributable to Medicaid, as compared to 1.1% in fiscal 2012.